All that scrap wood leftover from your other wood projects can take up a lot of space, but just tossing them away is

 8. DIY Storage Bins

 Easy projects made with simple scrap wood are usually relatively small like this one (unless you have lots of large slabs).
+Our team recommends this wooden project for high school students because they no longer need to purchase new materials and could just pick up whatever wooden scraps that are lying around in their house.
 Think of all the areas that can use tidying up around your home.
 There may be clutter-prone areas that can use a storage bin or two.

 This one can be placed on your kitchen counter to organize fruits and veggies that don’t need to be refrigerated.
 They can also house cutlery or even toys if you want.
 Either way, storage bins are some of the most versatile and easy wooden DIY projects.